 The best small blender in the budget category that we've tested is the Ninja Nutri Ninja Pro.
-This affordable mini blender comes with a 24-ounce main jar, plus an 18-ounce jar, and a 12-ounce jar.
-They each come with a to-go lid so you can easily bring your drink with you to work or the gym.
+This affordable mini blender comes with a 24-ounce main jar, plus an 18 and 12-ounce jar.
+They each come with a to-go lid, so you can easily bring your drink with you to work or the gym.

 It makes a decent smoothie quite quickly in its 12-ounce jar.
 It can also crush ice into a snow-like consistency in less than a minute, meaning that you can use it for your favorite frozen drinks.
 Clean-up is easy since a rinse with soap and water should take care of most messes, even if you've been working with sticky food.
 The jars and lids are all dishwasher-safe, too.

 Unfortunately, it's not safe to use with hot ingredients.
 Also, it struggles to fully blend almonds into smooth, spreadable butter.
 That said, if you're looking for an affordable mini blender for your smoothies, slushies, or shakes, it's a solid option.